 A movie isn’t shot in script order.
 If there are several scenes in a particular location, you shoot all these scenes together.

-If the movie requires visual effects, then CG artists will be busy creating backgrounds, vehicles and characters to be combined with live action.
-The visual effects supervisor will make sure material and data are gathered on-set for keying, tracking and compositing during post.
+If the movie requires visual effects, then a digital artist will be busy creating backgrounds, vehicles and characters to be combined with live action.
+The visual effects supervisor will make sure material and data are gathered on-set for keying and compositing, tracking and lighting CG elements.

 Digital technology has transformed the way we shoot and record sound.
 You don’t need to wait for film to be developed.
 You can see immediately how the shot looks on a preview monitor.
 You can even apply a LUT to the image and get an idea how it appears after the colour grade.